bermeitinger-b/serviio/README.md

 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

-It is based on ffmpeg[ffmpeg] with s6 overlay, for shell access whilst the container is running do `docker exec -it serviio /bin/bash`.
+It is based on [FFMPEG docker image][ffmpeg] with s6 overlay, for shell access whilst the container is running do `docker exec -it serviio /bin/bash`.

 ### User / Group Identifiers